 As a result of this project, we will make some adaptations to the programme in 2020.

 The delivery of the programme will become more personalised to the needs of each client.
 This new approach will provide greater freedom to tailor the programme for FNP clients based on assessed need, while continuing to utilise all the knowledge and skills of family nurses.

 It will involve the introduction of a new tool, the New Mum Star, which is completed collaboratively with clients to identify where the intervention should be focused and to inform the ongoing work with the client.

-It has also enabled the development and documentation of a method for rapid cycle adaptation and testing - an approach to innovation that tests changes to the programme rapidly and responsively, to see what works and what doesn’t, and then act accordingly.
+The project used a rapid cycle adaptation and testing approach to innovate and test changes to the programme rapidly and responsively, to see what works and what doesn’t, and then act accordingly.

-The project began with 10 FNP teams in 2016 and has grown to involve 20 FNP teams in a second phase of the project, which began in June 2018.
-Other key collaborators in this project are Triangle, originators of the Outcomes Star, and the Big Lottery Fund’s ‘A Better Start’ programme.
+The project began with 10 FNP teams in 2016 and grew to involve FNP teams in 20 local authorities in a second phase of the project, which began in mid 2018.
+Other key collaborators in the project were Triangle, originators of the Outcomes Star, and the National Lottery Community Fund’s ‘A Better Start’ programme.

-We are testing two types of adaptation of the FNP programme in ADAPT.
+We tested two types of adaptation of the FNP programme: